nforgeio/neonKUBE/Images/neon-dns-mon/README.md

 # Description

-The **neon-dns-health** service integrates with **neon-dns** and PowerDNS installed in a neonCLUSTER to provide dynamic DNS capabilities.
+The **neon-dns-mon** service integrates with **neon-dns** and PowerDNS installed in a neonCLUSTER to provide dynamic DNS capabilities.

 # Environment Variables